juju/docs/src/en/clouds-vsphere.md

 installation which supports VMware's Hardware Version 8 or better.
 The vSphere installation will also need access to a DNS for Juju to function.

-Juju doesn't have baked-in knowledge of your specific vSphere cloud, but it does know how such clouds work.
-We just need to provide some information to add it to the list of known clouds.

 ## Adding a vSphere cloud

-Use the interactive `add-cloud` command to add your vSphere cloud to Juju's list of clouds.
+Use the `add-cloud` command to interactively add your vSphere cloud to Juju's list of clouds.
 You will need to supply a name you wish to call your cloud, the IP address of the vSphere server, and a region name.